 Before the improvement process, the stations’ front panels were collecting old papers and prevented natural light from streaming in the production area.

 A vertical shelf and open drawers are also part of the custom features.
 This mobile shelf can be permanently attached to the workstation if necessary, and it holds all required tools and equipment for an employee’s tasks, such as testing equipment.
-The workstations also have shelves with an Ethafoam (polyethylene foam plank) which houses various tools in their designated spaces—a concrete application of 5S principles.
+The lean manufacturing workstations also have shelves with an Ethafoam (polyethylene foam plank), which houses various tools in their designated spaces—a concrete application of 5S principles.

 Hologic supervisors usually begin a new Flexpipe project process by discussing with floor workers about which equipment changes could enhance productivity.
 Information from production workers is essential for an ergonomic, user-friendly final product.

 Once all the suggestions have been collected, the team sketches out the designs either by hand or with CAD software or calls upon Flexpipe’s team.
 When supervisors are available to oversee the assembly, most structures are built in-house.
 Hologic staff regularly rely on Flexpipe’s support during Kaizen blitzes or when designing more complex structures.

 Hologic always keeps the modular system’s parts stocked with a Kanban system for updates on structures or for projects requiring speedy completion time.

 You can do whatever you need to do with it, you just need a little imagination and engineering, and you WILL come up with something that will work for any individual application.

 Reducing movement waste with an effective floor layout